 Ken: It really just feels like this was written in the ’70s and left in a drawer somewhere, doesn’t it?
 In any event, after much wandering around and shooting, including traversing a 400-mile desert with no visible signs of sunburn or dehydration or anything, Michael and Alissa make it back to civilization on horseback.
 I have to mention the kung fu sword, too, Jim.
 Alissa kills a guy and takes his kung fu sword.
 He is a West African-looking mercenary wearing combat fatigues, and he has a kung fu sword, and she takes it, and she walks around with it for 400 miles in the desert.
 When they are attacked by another guy, she gets in a fight with him and instantly turns from a competent stunt-driver/gunfighter into a whiny damsel in distress.
 She drops the kung fu sword in the struggle.
 She does not pick up the kung fu sword afterward.
 She carried this kung fu sword for presumably at least dozens of miles through burning sands.
 This movie is nonsense.

-I want to clarify it looks like a jian, but this movie has convinced me that white people’s brains just turn off if you aren’t talking about baseball, wrongly referring to football as “soccer,” or arguing in favor of trickle down economics, so I just called it a kung fu sword.
+I want to clarify it looks like a jian, but Laser Mission has convinced me that white people’s brains just turn off if you aren’t talking about baseball, wrongly referring to football as “soccer,” or arguing in favor of trickle down economics, so I just called it a kung fu sword.

 She strides the burning sands in this dress, and high heels.